Get Started Investing

 Traders and investors continue to buy and sell the stock of the company on the exchange, although the company itself no longer receives any money from this type of trading.

 You can easily buy and sell stocks through an online brokerage like E*TRADE, TD Ameritrade, Questrade, among many others.
-Other options include robo-advisors, that take the money you’d like to invest, and put it into predetermined stocks and funds.
+Other options include robo-advisors, which take the money you’d like to invest, and put it into predetermined stocks and funds.

 After signing up for a brokerage account, you need to decide on the company you want to buy, and their stock ticker symbol.
 For instance, Apple is AAPL, and Microsoft is MSFT, and Listen Money Matters is LMM.
 We asked for BDA$$, but it was taken.